ddworken/ddworken.github.io/posts/kbfs-on-linux/index.md

 .. type: text
 -->

 By default, the KBFS will only run on linux.
-This is a short guide on how to setup KBFS on Linux (tested on Ubuntu 15.10 with a BTRFS root).
-Note that this is unsupported and takes a little bit of work to get it to work.
+This is a short guide on how to setup and install KBFS on Linux (tested on Ubuntu 15.10 with a BTRFS root).
+Note that this is unsupported (KBFS is still in beta!) and takes a little bit of work to get it to work.

 Start by making sure you have the most recent version of Keybase.
 Assuming you installed from the ```.deb```, run ```sudo apt-get upate``` then ```sudo apt-get install keybase```.